hangcode44/biodiversity-finance-network-code/README.md

 This repository contains the code and HTML outputs for the paper:
 **"Trends in biodiversity finance terminology, actors and networks over two decades"**.

 The interactive visualizations (HTML files) can be explored locally or embedded in your own applications.
-These files provide dynamic network views of biodiversity finance actors and terminology across different time periods (epochs).
+These files provide dynamic network views of biodiversity finance actors across different time periods (epochs).

 Web application: [https://biodiversity-finance-network.vercel.app/](https://biodiversity-finance-network.vercel.app/)